damacusdos/dailydrinks/README.md

 If you don't want the order anymore, hit the `delete` button to delete the order.

 On the bottom of the list, you can see the total quantity and price for all the orders.

+### to be optimized
+• click to edit order